irJERAD/mineradio/content/about/index.md

 You might know these guys from that great wall over there.
 Keeping ‘em hoarde free fur-<br>
 ..-ever really.
 I mean, you can see it from space.
 That’s like Egyptian level. <br>

+When you watch a show find out its a show and conscious beings start falling out of the sky like Angels on pogs, Your 3rd wall has seriously fouled and everyone is on board with the wave.

+### Persona Fiction

+Can you believe this guy? <br>
+It’s me!
+Somewould say, I’m him. <br>
+Here are a few points I meta-phor you.
+Let me know if you’d like the words sent by paper crain. <br>